 Each of these cities were selected because of the range of activities offered as well as the destination’s affordability.
 While you’ll find top-end full-service hotels and boutique lodgings in each city, you’ll also find plenty of family-friendly motels and chains like Hampton Inn and Red Roof.
 So pack your bags and spend your next weekend getaway in one of these exciting small cities.
-And, when you reserve your trip, don't forget about money-saving options such as hotel bookings through NEA Vacations, a 20% discount at Red Roof locations and a break on car rentals from Enterprise, Hertz, Alamo, Dollar and National.
+And, when you reserve your trip, don't forget about money-saving deals on hotel bookings, car rentals and airfare through NEA Travel.

 Photo courtesy of Corey Templeton Photography